Zdravko Logarušić: Simba

-AFC Leopards and Asante Kotoko
+AFC Leopards

 Back in 2015, the well-traveled coach was selected as coach for AFC Leopards of the Kenyan Premier League.
 Afterward, he parted ways with them when he sent a text message to them stating that he quit the club as 'he was forced to go back to Croatia because no one was taking care of his rent' and that he was evicted from his apartment.

+Asante Kotoko

 A year later, ahead of the 2017 Ghanaian Premier League, he was appointed boss of Asante Kotoko which was the third time he managed in Ghana.
 To incentivize him, the Ghanaian side bestowed a new car on him a month into the new season.
 As Asante Kotoko's manager, he invariably used the 3-5-2 formation which exasperated the fans.
 Using that formation, he got them ten points in four games and temporarily placed them second in the table.
 Fired by Asante Kotoko in April 2017 after winning five out of eleven games, Logarušić labelled the Asante Kotoko management as 'liars'.